mehha/kaberneememarina/wp-content/plugins/wordpress-seo/readme.txt

 [Read more on how to get support](https://yoa.st/3r2)

+= What happens to my data if I enable usage tracking? =

+[This page on yoast.com explains what data we collect to improve Yoast SEO](https://yoa.st/4w7).
+We only collect data when you explicitly opt in.
+Read more about how we handle your data in [our Privacy Policy](https://yoa.st/4w8).

 = I have a different question than listed here =

 Your question has most likely been answered on our help center: [yoast.com/help/](https://yoa.st/1va).

 == Screenshots ==

-1. The Yoast SEO plugin general meta box.
-You'll see this on edit post pages, for posts, pages and custom post types.
-2. Example of the SEO analysis functionality.
-3. Example of the readability analysis functionality.
+1. The modern interface makes Yoast SEO easy to work with.
+2. Easily manage how your posts and pages appear in SERPs.
+3. Yoast SEO Premium has extra crawl optimization options.
-4. Overview of site-wide SEO problems and possible improvements.
+4. Yoast SEO integrates with tools like Semrush and Wincher.
-5. Control over which features you want to use.
-6. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.
+5. The famous SEO and readability analyses in Yoast SEO.
+6. See what your post looks like in Google.
+7. The First-time configuration helps you get started quickly.
+8. The inclusive language analysis in Yoast SEO.

 == Changelog ==

-= 18.1 =
-Release Date: February 8th, 2022

-Yoast SEO 18.1 is out today!
-This new release brings another round of bug fixes, plus a new way for us to handle the translations in our plugin — leading to a smaller plugin size for you to install.
-Read more about what's new in Yoast SEO 18.1 in [our release post in English](https://yoa.st/release-8-2-22) or [our release post in Spanish](https://yoa.st/release-8-2-22-spanish)!

-Enhancements:

-* Changes the overall SEO score color on the post type overview pages to red when no keyphrase is set.

-Bugfixes:

-* Fixes a bug where images inserted into our FAQ or HowTo blocks would be rendered wider then their respective container when using a Block Theme.
-* Fixes a bug where plugins that would initialize after our plugin would be unable to register certain plugin information or utilize certain hooks.
-* Fixes a bug where capitalized keyphrases would show up twice in the Wincher SEO performance tracking modal.

-Other:

-* Switches from packaged script translations to those from wordpress.org in order to reduce ZIP size and disk usage.

-= 18.0 =
+= 20.8 =

-Release Date: January 25th, 2022
+Release date: 2023-05-23

-Yoast SEO 18.0 is out now!
-This release contains a number of bug fixes and a couple of enhancements.
-We've enhanced schema presentation for non-alphanumeric languages and made several improvements in both the SEO and readability analysis of the Japanese language.
-Read more about what's new in Yoast SEO 18.0 in [our release post in English](https://yoa.st/release-18-0) or [our release post in Spanish](https://yoa.st/release-18-0-spanish)!
+Today, we're launching Yoast SEO 20.8.
+In this release, you'll find improvements to our content analyses and regular fixes and enhancements.
+Find out more about what's new in Yoast SEO 20.8 in [our release post](https://yoa.st/release-23-5-23)!

-Enhancements:

-* Limits a potentially slow query to certain routes, which makes it so it gets called fewer times.
-* Enhances schema presentation for languages that are not alphanumeric.
-Props to [sous-studio](https://github.com/sous-studio).

-Bugfixes:

-* Fixes a bug where removing an image from our Facebook Preview and Twitter Preview modals could lead to a confusing experience due to focus loss.
+#### Enhancements

+* Improves feedback strings for the _keyphrase density_ assessment by referring to the keyphrase in general instead of the focus keyphrase.
+* Improves the accuracy of the content analysis by excluding texts within textarea tags from the analysis.

+#### Bugfixes

-* Fixes a bug where clicking outside of a Yoast modal in the block editor would not close the modal.
+* Fixes a bug where an entry in the indexable table would be created when an archive of a non-public but publicly queryable post type would be visited.
-* Fixes a bug where Japanese keyphrase enclosed in double quotes failed to be recognized in Keyword in meta description, Keyword density, Keyphrase distribution, Keyphrase in introduction, Keyphrase in image text and in Keyphrase in subheading assessments.
-* Fixes a bug where synonyms enclosed in double quotes in the Link keyphrase assessment failed to be recognized even when there were exact matches in the anchor text.
+* Fixes a bug where a warning about a missing key in a component would be thrown in the console in the Yoast SEO Settings page.
-* Fixes a bug where incorrect assessments were shown for keyphrases only consisting of function words in Japanese.
-* Fixes a bug where a fatal error would be thrown if the link count of a corrupt indexable item would get updated.
+* Fixes a bug where entries in the indexable table would be created for archives of excluded post types.
-* Fixes a bug where the title tag would not be correct in Full Site Editing themes.
+* Fixes a bug where the score icon for the SEO and Readability tabs would not show a sad emoji when the post is empty or there is no set keyphrase.

-* Fixes a bug where the text length assessment would count URLs from videos loaded in the article in the total amount of the copy characters in Japanese.
+#### Other

+* Renames "SEO Framework" to "The SEO Framework".

+= 20.7 =

+Release date: 2023-05-09

+Yoast SEO 20.7 is out now!
+With this release, our team has rolled out essential fixes and improvements to help you improve your SEO work.
+Upgrade today to benefit from the latest and greatest!
+Find out more about what's new in Yoast SEO 20.7 in [our release post](https://yoa.st/release-9-5-23)!

+#### Enhancements

+* Adds a link to a taxonomy edit page in its settings section when the taxonomy has no public post types associated.
+* Adds an academy page in the Yoast menu for easy access to all of Yoast’s e-learning modules.
+* Ensures compatibility with upcoming Elementor accessibility improvements.

+#### Bugfixes

-* Fixes a bug where Japanese full stops in a text would be counted as three characters instead of one.
+* Fixes a bug where a fatal error would be thrown when visiting Yoast SEO admin pages while Yoast SEO for WooCommerce is active but never executed.

-Other:
+#### Other

+* Removes the introductory modal for the settings page.
+* Removes the Zapier integration card.
+* Removes the Zapier post-publish slot and network admin integration toggle.
-* Sets the WordPress tested up to version to 5.9.
+* Sets the minimum supported WooCommerce version to 7.1.
-* Sets WooCommerce tested up to version to 6.1.
+* Sets the minimum supported WordPress version to 6.1

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).